-SUPERFLEX’s design of the guaraná drink bottle features the original logo of the mainstream guaraná drink, but blacked-out by SUPERFLEX’s original Guaraná Power logo.
-The Guaraná Power artwork encompasses everything from the initial self-organization of the guaraná farmers to bars and ironic posters satirizing multinational corporation advertising of the mainstream-brand guaraná drink.
-As a whole, the multimedia work accelerates conversations about brand value as a multinational political force, commodity and raw material.
+SUPERFLEX’s design of the guaraná drink bottle features the original logo of the corporate guaraná drink, but covered up by SUPERFLEX’s new Guaraná Power logo.
+The Guaraná Power artwork encompasses everything from the initial self-organization of the guaraná farmers to bars serving the drink to posters satirizing the advertising of the corporate brand.
+The work moves across media to contribute to conversations about brand value as a multinational political force, commodification, and the ownership of resources.

 Before the 27th São Paulo Biennial in 2006, the president of the biennial foundation censored SUPERFLEX by forbidding the curators from displaying Guaraná Power.
-To bring attention to the struggle of the guaraná farmers, SUPERFLEX responded by further self-censoring the label.
-As a result, the hyper-censored versions of the drink and art works were created and exhibited.
+To bring attention to the struggle of the guaraná farmers, SUPERFLEX responded by further redacting the label and exhibiting the censored versions of the drink and artworks.

 Identity and design in collaboration with Rasmus Koch Studio.